MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsTeamsEventsPolicy.md

 PS C:\> Grant-CsTeamsEventsPolicy -Identity "user1@contoso.com" -Policy $null
 ```

-The command shown in Example 2 revokes the per-user Teams events policy for the user with the user principal name (UPN) "user1@contoso.com".
-As a result, the user will be managed by the global Teams events policy.
+The command shown in Example 2 revokes the per-user Teams Events policy for the user with the user principal name (UPN) "user1@contoso.com".
+As a result, the user will be managed by the global Teams Events policy.

 ### Example 3
 ```powershell